phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 '''
 +++

-The first step in creating our own operating system kernel is to create a Rust executable that does not link the standard library.
-This makes it possible to run Rust code on the [bare metal] without an underlying operating system.
-TODO
+The first step in creating our own operating system kernel is to create a [bare metal] Rust executable that does not depend on an underlying operating system.
+For that we need to disable most of Rust's standard library and adjust various compilation settings.
+The result is a minimal operating system kernel that forms the base for the following posts of this series.

 [bare metal]: https://en.wikipedia.org/wiki/Bare_machine